ealtidor/Product-Junkies/README.md

 ## SWOT Analysis

 ### Strengths:
-I have a clear vision of what I want my application to look like, and I've usesd a few of the features in past projects so I have something to reference for the majority of components involved.
+I have a clear vision of what I want my application to look like, and I've used a few of the features in past projects so I have something to reference for the majority of components involved.
 ### Weaknesses:
 Properly executing methods in functional and class components is still an opportunity area.
-In addition, using the apporpriate styling elements to have the application mirror the wireframes.
+In addition, using the appropriate styling elements to have the application mirror the wireframes.
 ### Opportunities:
 I'll be able to reinforce all of the concepts learned in unit 2.
-To add to that, I can famailirize myself with tools such as bootstrap and other UI tools to assist with the design.
+To add to that, I can familiarize myself with tools such as bootstrap and other UI tools to assist with the design.
 ### Threats:
 Project scope may take more time to complete than estimated, which could place me at risk at not having MVP done in time.
-Furthermore, when encoutering an issue, I would need to reach out to support resources to prevent being stuck on an issue for over an hour.
+Furthermore, when encountering an issue, I would need to reach out to support resources to prevent being stuck on an issue for over an hour.